jxom/cevoaustralia.github.io/_drafts/evolving-team-leadership.md

 ---
 layout: post
 title: Evolving team leadership
-description: There is much written about the changing roles of Development and Operations staff when organisations undergo agile transformations and start to work with a devops approach.
-But what about the role of the Team Leader?
+description: There is much written about the changing roles of Development and Operations staff when organisations undergo agile/devops transformations.
+But what about the changing role of the Team Leader?
 twittercreator: stevemac
 categories:
   - devops